MicrosoftDocs/dynamics-365-fraud-protection/content/view-purchase-protection-schemas.md

 # View purchase protection schemas

-This topic outlines the schemas for real-time APIs and historical data that is bulk-uploaded into Microsoft Dynamics 365 Fraud Protection as comma-separated values (CSV) files.
+This topic outlines the schemas for real-time APIs and historical data that is bulk-uploaded into Microsoft Dynamics 365 Fraud Protection (Fraud Protection) as comma-separated values (CSV) files.
 For information about the upload procedure, see [Upload historical data](data-upload.md).
 If data will be ingested via the application programming interface (API), see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).

 Note the following formatting guidelines throughout: